Gobi1616/Datalogy_Final/README.md

 ## Study Questions we hope to answer with the data
-We strive to answer the following questions through the implementation of this machine learning model:
+We strive to answer the following questions through the implementation of the proposed machine learning model:

   1- Could Social media, in general, impact the stock market?
   2- Could Social media, in particular Twitter feeds, impact certain segments of the stock market?
-  3-
+  3- Could the stock market be impacted by individual scocity members?
   4-
   5-